jtompkins/joshtompkins.com/_posts/2015-5-1-stop-returning-null.md

 What you do now is up to you, but remember this: every avoided NRE makes the world a better place.

 You want to make the world a better place, right?

+*This post was inspired by [Nothing is Something](https://www.youtube.com/watch?v=9lv2lBq6x4A), a talk by the great [Sandi Metz](http://www.sandimetz.com/).
+Thank you to Sam Julien, Jared Pinchot, and Kris Vitt for reviewing the content, and to Malena Summers for reviewing the style and tone.*